Exor/Steam/README.md

+# Changes to This Fork
+This fork aims to provide the extra services to the Steam client such as Steam economy and Microtransactions.

 # Steam

 This package provides an easy way to get details from the steam api service.
 The services it can access are: